- Master’s degree in Reading / Literacy

 - Cognitive.
 Students learn generalizations and rules that govern language structure and spelling.
 Rules are applied to mastery.
 Students think, not guess.

 - Emotionally sound.
 O-G builds on successes.
 Material is taught to mastery, previously taught concepts are continually reviewed, and connections are made to new concepts.
-These practices ensure a high degree of success and confidence, building self-esteem.
+These practices ensure a high degree of success, building confidence and self-esteem.

 - Comprehension is inherent.
 O-G sessions always include reading of connected passages that include the lesson’s focus concept.
 Students are asked questions and may write or discuss answers.
 This reinforces the primary goal of reading – to understand.
 Pronouncing words is not enough; the reader must interact with text to create meaning.
 Comprehension is not only the primary goal; it is the essence of reading – it is what makes reading JOYFUL!